Codecademy/docs/content/javascript/concepts/arrays/terms/length/length.md

 ---
-Title: '.length'
+Title: ".length"
-Description: 'Returns the specific number of elements in the array.'
+Description: "Returns the specific number of elements in the array."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Properties'
+  - "Properties"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.length` array property returns the specific number of elements in the array.